Bernie Sanders Allies Slam DNC Convention Appointments

 — Holly Otterbein (@hollyotterbein) January 27, 2020

-Per Breitbart, Frank previously claimed to Sanders supporters were low-information voters.
+Per Breitbart, Frank previously claimed Sanders supporters were low-information voters.

 “You have people, I believe, who do not understand how hard it is to make change.
 [It is] the importance of not just being idealistic, but being sensibly pragmatic and keeping their ideals,” he said, adding the Sanders is scooping up the support of such voters.

 Despite pushback from establishment Democrats, including former President Barack Obama’s allies, Sanders’ prospects for securing the 2020 Democratic presidential nomination continue to increase ahead of the Iowa caucuses on February 3.
-As The Inquisitr reported., Sanders is leading the Iowa Democratic Caucus in the latest 7News/Emerson College Poll with 30 percent support.
+As The Inquisitr reported, Sanders is leading the Iowa Democratic Caucus in the latest 7News/Emerson College Poll with 30 percent support.
 In second place is former Vice President Joe Biden with 21 percent support, and in third is Minnesota Sen. Amy Klobuchar with 13 percent.